tyrelhooker/hangry-less/README.old.md

 ![GitHub Logo](http://4.bp.blogspot.com/-tIQBhqNrqGg/UTDTTnivbBI/AAAAAAAACJE/gfTt1tAT9zY/s1600/freaking+hungry.gif)

 Do you feel exhausted after meal planning and grocery shopping?
 Are questions such as "*what do you want to eat tonight?*" or "*we're having that again?*" causing chronic hangry-ness and relationship discord?
 It could be decision fatigue.
-We'll never fear, we've designed the perfect meal planning application to eliminate your hangry pains and revitalize your dinner plan rendezvous!
+Well never fear, we've designed the perfect meal planning application to eliminate your hangry pains and revitalize your dinner plan rendezvous!

 ## Deployment